Implementing LRU Cache like Building a Lego

 .

-In other words, when the cache capacity is full, we not only need to delete the last Node
+That is, when the cache is full, we need to delete not only the last Node

 , we would not know what the key

-is, and we would not be able to remove the key from the map
+is, and thus could not delete the key in map

 , leading to errors.